 Email marketing can be intimidating—the terror of being blacklisted for spamming keeps many businesses from exploring this very effective marketing channel.
 However, a 2013 study found that 77% of consumers chose email as their preferred channel for receiving permission-based promotional messages.
 Your customers want to get email from you.
+So to get you over the hurdle of exploring email marketing, we are debunking the 5 most common myths that keep marketers from developing and executing successful campaigns.

 #1: Email marketing is dead